Statement by Glenn Stevens, Governor: Monetary Policy Decision

 The global economy is expanding at a moderate pace, but some key commodity prices are much lower than a year ago.
 This trend appears largely to reflect increased supply, including from Australia.
 Australia's terms of trade are falling nonetheless.

 In such circumstances, monetary policy needs to be accommodative.
 Low interest rates are acting to support borrowing and spending.
-Credit is recording moderate growth overall, with stronger lending to businesses and growth in lending to the housing market broadly steady over recent months.
+Credit is recording moderate growth overall, with stronger borrowing by businesses and growth in lending to the housing market broadly steady over recent months.
 Dwelling prices continue to rise strongly in Sydney, though trends have been more varied in a number of other cities.
 The Bank is working with other regulators to assess and contain risks that may arise from the housing market.
 In other asset markets, prices for equities and commercial property have been supported by lower long-term interest rates.

 The Australian dollar has declined noticeably against a rising US dollar over the past year, though less so against a basket of currencies.
 Further depreciation seems both likely and necessary, particularly given the significant declines in key commodity prices.

-Having eased monetary policy last month, the Board today judged that leaving the cash rate unchanged was appropriate at this meeting.
+The Board today judged that leaving the cash rate unchanged was appropriate at this meeting.
 Information on economic and financial conditions to be received over the period ahead will inform the Board's assessment of the outlook and hence whether the current stance of policy will most effectively foster sustainable growth and inflation consistent with the target.

 Reserve Bank of Australia